GeckoProject/Deobfer/readme.md

 # Deobfer

-Deobfer is a Java bytecode deobfuscation tool that uses custom `GK` format mappings.
+Deobfer is a Java bytecode deobfuscation tool that uses `SRG` format mappings from SpecialSource (by Md-5).